 Data protection is closely linked to maintaining the trust and confidence you place in our company.
 For this reason, we only ever process personal data about you which are necessary.
 We take the utmost care when processing your data, particularly to protect your data from potential misuse.

-1. Name and address of the controller responsible for the processing of personal data and the data protection officer
+1. Name and address of the controller responsible for the processing of personal data

 The controller, within the meaning of the GDPR, is Huber Fine Watches & Jewellery, Städtle 34, 9490 Vaduz, Liechtenstein, email@example.com, T +423 237 14 14.

 2. Collection and recording of personal data and the nature and purpose of their use

 As stated above, we only process data which are necessary.
 What constitutes necessary data can vary depending on the individual or individuals concerned.

 We collect the following information in particular when you contact us:

 - Personal details (e.g. title, given name, family name, date of birth, nationality)